ebrahimk/Arpeggiator/README.md

 # Arpeggiator
-The repository houses code or the Arpeggiator project for the ATmega128
+This is the source code for the dual channel arpeggiator.

+## Interface